bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 where we use the square bracket to indicate a functional.
 That is, if you plug in a function :math:`x_1(t)` you get a scalar out :math:`S[x_1(t)]`; if you plug in another function :math:`x_2(t)`, you get another scalar out :math:`S[x_2(t)]`.
-It's a mapping from functions to scalars (as opposed to scalars to scalars in a normal single input function).
+It's a mapping from functions to scalars (as opposed to scalars to scalars).

 Equation 8 depends only on the function :math:`x(t)` (and it's derivative) since :math:`t` gets integrated out.
 Functionals have a lot of similarities to the traditional